10 Popular Social Media Apps for Teenagers and Their Effects

 Today everyone has gone mobile, with more than 95% of teens having a smartphone.
 Real-time photo sharing and video streaming is the hottest trend that young people are most excited.
-There are a slew of social media apps for teenagers and online platforms to do so easily and quickly.
+There is a slew of social media apps for teenagers and online platforms to do so easily and quickly.
 Teens can live stream themselves to groups or individuals, voice chat with strangers while playing online games, or even seek anonymous feedback on their appearance.

-While these online platforms can have great social benefits for youngsters, they can have negative social media effects on teens breaching their privacy, safety, and wellbeing which is enough to strike fear into any parent’s heart.
+While these online platforms can have great social benefits for youngsters, they can have negative social media effects on teens breaching their privacy, safety, and well-being, which is enough to strike fear into any parent's heart.

-Part 2: 10 Popular Social Media Apps for Teenagers
+10 Popular Social Media Apps for Teenagers